We have your holidays covered! Check out these tooth healthy tips for every holiday of the year.

 Avoid allowing children to snack on candy throughout the day.
 You have many other satisfying, healthy snack choices on hand to give your kids, such as veggies, cheese, fruits, yogurt, and peanut butter.

-Opt to eat Halloween candy after consuming a meal
+Choose to eat Halloween candy after consuming a meal

 Because saliva production is most active during and after consuming a meal, eating candy during these times is ideal since the saliva production is already up and running.